Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/42 views of the Regen Network.md

 ---
 ## Input / Retrospective
 - What do we need?
-What do we want
+What do we want from this call?
+Whats important?
 -